These 8 Localisation Mistakes Can Kill Your App Before it Ever Takes Off

 When Pepsi introduced their slogan “Come alive with Pepsi Generation” into Chinese, the translated message meant “Pepsi brings your ancestors back from the grave”.

-The famous California Milk Processing Board’s tagline “Got milk”, when translated into Spanish meant, “Are you lactating?”
+The famous California Milk Processing Board’s tagline “Got milk”, when translated into Spanish, meant, “Are you lactating?”

-While writing your app in an easy to translate manner might add some initial expenses, it is advisable in the long run.
+While writing your app in an easy to translate manner might add some initial expenses; it is advisable in the long run.
 Separate the text from the code and ask your developers to use Unicode strings.
 Hence you leave the door open for the app to be translated into whichever language you plan to launch in.

 When you take your app global, it doesn’t matter how cool the name sounds in English.
 If the name is not interesting enough for foreigners or projects a negative sentiment, forget your app seeing the light of the day.

 While translating, ensure that the brand identity stays intact.
 It should resemble and mean the same as the original name.
 Often, bigger brands change their names while launching in a new country.
-Linkedin, Coca Cola, Nike, BMW, Pepsi
+Linkedin, Coca Cola, Nike, BMW, Pepsi and Toyota changed their brand names while launching in different countries.

-Things you should take into consideration
+Things you should take into consideration while translating the app’s name:

-Research each individual marketing and you’ll be successful in coming up with a name appropriate for that particular market.
+Research each individual marketing, and you’ll be successful in coming up with a name appropriate for that particular market.

 An average person is exposed to anywhere between 3,000 – 20,000 brand messages and advertisements every day.
 An awful lot competing for traffic!
 How many of these ads and messages get actually noticed?
 A mere 12!
 Imagine the minuscule chance your brand has to gain audience engagement.
 Your app icon has to leave an impact on the audience.

 Enter a new market with significant research and user testing.
 Keep your identity unique while respecting the local culture.
 The brand name “Coca Cola” had no meaning for the locals when they decided to enter the Chinese market.
-Hence they found a close phonetic equivalent,
+Hence they found a close phonetic equivalent, kekou kele (pinyin romanisation; 可口可乐) which means “let your mouth rejoice”.

 The best thing being, despite creating a new local identity using a different name and different symbols, they were able to maintain their brand’s distinctive features.

-Many times localization projects fail due to fundamental culture-related issues about how the information is presented.
-Based on our experience we have identified the following three ways culture impacts the communication.
+Many times localisation projects fail due to fundamental culture-related issues about how the information is presented.
+Based on our experience we have identified the following three ways culture impacts communication.
 Understanding how these fit into your app increases the odds of success in reaching out and appealing to your target audience.

 Cognitive concerns – Every culture interprets ideas in a different way.
 For instance, United States has an underlying culture of freedom and independence.
 Many cultures find this mindset shocking.
 For example, in South East Asia, interdependence on the family is the foundation of their culture.
 The idea of moving out from the family is horrifying.

-Behavioural concerns – The definition of appropriate behavior greatly varies among different cultures.
+Behavioural concerns – The definition of appropriate behaviour greatly varies among different cultures.
 Some groups encourage the direct expression of their thoughts while other cultures consider it inappropriate to openly share ideas and opinions.
 For example, Western cultures encourage the importance of being blunt.
 In case of a disagreement, it is clearly communicated.
 Whereas in African culture, looking into the eye of the elder and directly disagreeing is unacceptable.

 Emotional concerns – The way one expresses his feelings is strongly influenced by culture.
 Certain cultures permit the use of gestures and a strong language to communicate one’s thoughts.
 While in other cultures it is considered unacceptable and a sign of disrespect.